 Joy Bowles, PhD (Keynote Speaker) – Is Aromatherapy all in the mind?
 Current research on the psychological, cognitive, and neurochemical effects of essential oils and their constituents: Such a ball of energy, light and inspiration.
 Joy talked about neurochemistry and its effect on cognitive functions and dysfunctions (such as Alzheimer’s), and how aromatherapy can help bring harmony and balance to the mind.
 Joy also did a post-conference workshop.

 Madeleine Kerkhof – Fusion AromaTherapy™ for mouth care in oncology and palliative care: Every time I hear Madeleine speak, I truly feel her heart.
 She is passionate about what she does, so kind and compassionate and has so much insight into integrating aromatherapy into palliative care.
 She shared which essential oils and botanicals were most beneficial for certain health issues.
-She also taught a post-conference that I was a part of, and it was a great way to end my conference experience.
+She also taught a post-conference that I was a part of, and it was a great way to end my World Of Aromatherapy Conference experience.
 It restored my heart and fueled my mind.

 Marco Valussi – Coevolution, taste, and olfaction, and essential oils’ chemical features: What do they tell us about essential oils and aromatic plant’s potential?: Such an advanced talk, learning about the evolution of plants, why they function the way they do and how they function in certain situations.
 As deep of a conversation and discussion as it was, I was inspired to think on a much deeper level about connecting plant with people to accomplish health goals.
 To be a good practitioner, and aromatherapist, we need to understand the “hows” in order to apply them to the “whats”.